 How do I keep my brackish fish tank clean?

-It’s important to keep an eye on the salt levels regularly because water evaporation will leave your tank too salty so keep an eye on it.
-You also need to clean your tank and change the filter regularly to prevent debris build-up.
+It’s essential to keep an eye on the salt levels regularly because water evaporation will leave your tank too salty so keep an eye on it.
+You also need to clean your tank and change the filter frequently to prevent debris build-up.

 As long as you run a regular clean and maintenance routine and keep an eye on all of the levels you need to measure within the water, caring for your brackish tank will become second nature very quickly.